Myndex/SAPC-APCA/README.md

 ### SAPC Standard Observer Monitor and Environment
-this is the SAPC standard observer model.
-In particular, some further research and empirical studies that sample how users tend to set their monitor's brightness/contrast and the effect on the resultant display gamma/TRC are needed.
+This is the SAPC standard observer model.
+This is based on the currently available research and data.
+We are developing studies to collect additional data, in particular, sampling user settings of their monitor's brightness/contrast and the effect on the resultant display characteristics, and differences in manufacturer implementation of ambient light compensation.

 _**The standard environmental model shall comprise**_
 * A desktop sRGB LCD screen that is